14 Best Short-Haired Dogs for Your Family

 The Weimaraner embodies an aristocratic vibe of poise and grace with its distinguished silver-gray coat.
 Yet, that gorgeous coat is low-maintenance; shedding is average, and only weekly brushing is needed to remove dirt.
 Weimaraners are faithful members of the family, and whatever you’re doing, they’re up for it.
 “They are a good family dog if the adult family members are committed to the mental and physical needs, “says Dr. Cruz.
 That said, they do have an “off” switch and will cozy up with the family at the end of a long day.
 What do dogs dream about?
 These things they wish you would buy at Petco.

 You might say that Australian Kelpies have a Type A personality.
 They are incredibly energetic, highly intelligent, and total workaholics.
 “Their energy and drive are boundless, and they need mental and physical stimulation to keep them out of trouble,” advises Dr. Cruz.
 Kelpies were bred to herd livestock, so they tend to “herd” small pets and children by nipping their feet.
 That’s not to say this medium short-haired dog won’t fit into an urban family home, but Kelpies need to “work” every day.
 In terms of grooming, their double coat is weather-repellent.
 Give them a well-deserved break with a weekly brushing.
 The Kelpie isn’t fully recognized by the AKC yet.
-In case you were wondering, here’s how the American Kennel Club decides new dog breeds.

 The forever family favorite, the Labrador retriever, takes home the “most friendly and outgoing” award on any given day.
 Super easy to train, highly affectionate, and oh-so-loyal to the entire family, Labs are a near-perfect short-haired dog breed.
 If only they didn’t shed!
 But hey, they can’t help it.
 The same thick, water-repellent double coat that makes them excellent swimmers and field retrievers on cold, crisp mornings sheds rather frequently, so aim to brush it weekly.
 Lots of outdoor play calls for the occasional bath—and don’t forget their ears!